deshraj04/Coursera_Capstone/Data Description.md

 The dataset is then cleaned and merged with the geospatial coordinates of each `PostalCode` by creating an inner join on `PostalCode`.
 The geospatial coordinates of each PostalCode of Toronto could be found [here](http://tiny.cc/od8m7y).

 The [final CSV File](http://tiny.cc/ux1z7y) will have the following features:
-1. Postal Code
-2. Borough
+1. Borough
-3. Neighborhood
+2. Neighborhood
-4. Latitude
+3. Latitude
-5. Longitude
+4. Longitude

 The notebook for obtaining the New York City and Toronto data is available [here](http://tiny.cc/a39m7y).